 - Does the MOSH:MOAH ratio indicate the presence of fossil MOSH from crude oil? - Do other substances such as diisopropylnapthalene (diPN) indicate a migration from recycled fibres? - Are there indicators for plastic-specific oligomers (POSH)? - Which packaging materials, processing aids and additives are known to have been used along all different process stages?

 In the case that information indicates sources other than recycled fibres or MOSH/MOAH of fossil origin, further verification is recommended.
-However, this does not guarantee that the actual source of contamination can be unequivocally determined.
+However, this does not guarantee a definite allocation of the actual source of contamination.